How to open a bank account in Germany the easy way

 By now you may be thinking this whole thing is unnecessarily difficult, and we agree.
 That’s why we’ve made it possible to open a bank account in Germany without any paperwork or bureaucracy, or speaking any German.

-N26 offers a free Bank Account and Mastercard debit card in Germany, along with an optional Maestro card for worldwide card acceptance.
+N26 offers a free Bank Account and Mastercard debit card in Germany.
 It’s completely mobile, so you can create your account and do all of your banking directly from the N26 mobile app.